Reading time: 6 min.

 What is a female receding hairline and what does it look like?

-A receding hairline occurs as the hair starts to thin and move towards the back of the head.
+A typical receding hairline refers to when the hair on the front part of the scalp starts to thin and move towards the back of the head.

 While it’s not always noticeable at first, eventually hairline recession can change the shape of your face and make your forehead appear larger.
 You might see your hairline change to an M, V, or U shape to name a few types of hairlines.

-These real patient photos show what a receding hairline in women can look like:
+These real patient photos show what receding hairlines in women can look like:

 Receding hairline in a patient with frontal fibrosing alopecia [2]